Let’s face it: one of the most important parts of a song is its intro - and that's always made better by the addition of an electric guitar riff.

 A memorable intro can bring lighters out of pockets, prompt roars of recognition from a crowd and cause freeway drivers to reach for the volume knob.

 A great intro is also the first thing guitarists want to learn and the first thing they want to play when they enter a guitar store.
-We’ve compiled 20 of what think are the greatest rock and roll intros of all time, with some of the best guitar riffs and chord progressions in music.
+We’ve compiled 20 of what think are the greatest rock guitar intros of all time, with some of the best guitar riffs and chord progressions in music.

 1. The Beatles - Day Tripper